 Hot-spots in the city Cappadocia is know for its unique geological features.
 There are many impressive spots to visit to witness such features, but none are more amazing than the Devrent Valley.
 This incredible location is also known as Imagination Valley, due to its weird and wonderful rock formations.
-As you make your way through the valley (with a tour guide to show you the way through) look out for the shapes of animals lurking in the wind-carved rock.
-Great for kids and aspiring photographers.
+As you make your way through the valley (with a tour guide to show you the way through) lookout for the shapes of animals lurking in the wind-carved rock.
 A short while away from Devrent Valley lies the town of Avanos.
 On the bank of the Red River, the locals take clay from the riverbank itself and use it to make terracotta pottery.
 While you explore this majestic historical town you will come across pottery demonstrations and if you're lucky, you can even attempt to make your own!

 If the wind-weathered caves and pottery demonstrations seem a bit tame for any adrenaline junkies out there, don't worry, there's more than enough on offer in Cappadocia to get your fix.
 Find yourself biking through the ancient caves and ruins of Golgoli, which run on through to the village of Cemil.
 If this intense ride isn't enough for you, you'll be greeted by a steep 1,500 meter hill that only the most serious bikers can tackle.
 Conquer it, however, and you will be rewarded with Hodur Plateau, where you can gaze out at the spectacular view of Cappadocia.